minkaotic/front-end-notes/Javascript-Syntax.md

 ```js
 const x = this;
 ```
-`this` refers to the *global scope* or *global context*; i.e. the `Window` object when run in a browser, or the module context when run in Node.
-But this pure use by itself is very rare (and not that useful).
+`this` refers to the *global scope* or *global context*; i.e. the `window` object when run in a browser, or the module context when run in Node.
+But this use by itself, outside of any function scope, is very rare (and not that useful).

-The complexity arises because where `this` is used within a *function*, the context - and thus the value of `this` - depends on what invocation type the given function is!
+The complexity arises because **where `this` is used within a *function***, the context - and thus the value of `this` - depends on what invocation type the given function is!

 JS has 4 function invocation types:
 - function invocation: `alert('Hello World!')`